XuYanci/DrawKLine/README.md

-DrawKLine is a demo for display TimeChart, KLine .
+DrawKLine is a demo for display TimeChart (Not Begin), KLine (Demo Done).

 Before your run it , you should install pods below: